National Holidays in China

 |Writting Spring Festival Scrolls|

 Among all the customs and activities that people kept and held, pasting Spring Festival scrolls, the character 'Fu', and paper-cut pictures, setting off firecrackers and fireworks, paying New Year visits, and eating jiaozi have been handed down by Chinese people from generation to generation.
 To everyone the festival is of great significance.
-Click for more information about Spring Festival.

-In China, Chinese government designated it as a national holiday for women who are rewarded with a half day holiday on Mar.
+In China, the government designated it as a national holiday for women who are rewarded with a half day off on Mar.
 8th.
 Children respect their mother by doing housework and husbands prepare dinner and presents for their wives.
 In some places, organizations and schools hold mountain-climbing competitions to add a festive atmosphere or communication meetings to talk about their life and work.
 Flowers are presented to women by students, children, or husbands.

 Many countries have Arbor Day but on different days.
 China's Arbor Day falls on March 12th every year to remember the death of Dr. Sun Yat Sen who emphasized on the construction of forest industry.
 After the birth of New China, Chinese leaders paid great attention to forestation projects.
 In February 1979, the Chinese State Council suggested that March 12th be Chinese Arbor Day.
 Since then, Chinese citizens actively plant trees as their legal obligation.
 The ecological condition is improved a lot by their efforts.